Skip to main content

 Colin Smillie

 We started with 12 questions, all about building permits.
 That worked when building permits were all we covered.
-As we added property taxes, recycling, parking, health, recreation, and city government, we needed a benchmark that could tell us whether the system actually worked across the full breadth of Toronto.ca.
+As we expanded to property taxes, recycling, parking, health, recreation, and city government, we needed a benchmark that could tell us whether the system actually worked across the full breadth of Toronto.ca content.

 Coverage